ssvlabs/ssv/docs/specs/NETWORKING.md

 - Sync operations must be limited according to the score of the asking peer
   - highly scored peers should have less aggressive limit
   - unknown peers must be well limited to prevent attacks
-- Connection filters determine the score for inbound connections, and terminates low scored connections
 - Connection gater protects against peers which were pruned in the past and tries to reconnect again before backoff timeout (5 min). it kicks in in an early stage, before the other components processes the request to avoid resources consumption.